Andatax/readme-gen/README.md

    ```

 6. The app will generate a `README.md` file with the information you provided, ready for inclusion in your project's repository.

+7. You check the check the follwing video for more details: [How to create a README using node](https://drive.google.com/file/d/1aXAO3I6T47XiUbouJ-gBWH1JVZaivP5g/view?usp=drive_link)

 ## License